ivobeerens-nl/blog/content/blog/2018/08/nakivo-backup-replication-v7-5-installation/index.md

 tags:
   - "backup"
 author: Ivo Beerens
+url: /2018/08/03/nakivo-backup-replication-v7-5-installation/
 ---

+In this part of the NAKIVO Backup & Replication review I highlight the installation and basic configuration.

 For the installation of NAKIVO Backup & Replication you have several options.
-NAKIVO Backup & Replication can be installed as:
+NAKIVO Backup & Replication can be installed as
 - Windows or Linux installation package
 - Virtual Appliance for VMware (OVF)
 - In the Amazon AWS cloud